Alleviating Seasickness through Brain-Computer Interface-based Attention Shift

 \section{Introduction}

 The motions of a vessel at sea can elicit symptoms of motion sickness, commonly referred to as seasickness, which presents considerable challenges for both individuals working and traveling onboard such vessels.
-Seasickness not only leads to increased energy expenditure but also exacerbates fatigue and drowsiness, particularly during prolonged voyages and in the case of adverse sea conditions.
-Data collected from surveys conducted across various vessels underscore the substantial impact of seasickness.
-Reports indicate that approximately 64\% of inexperienced passengers experience seasickness during a 2-to-3-day cruise, and this percentage can reach 60\% among all passengers, including seasoned crew members, under extreme conditions \cite{gahlinger_cabin_2006,krueger_controlling_2011}.
+Seasickness not only leads to increased energy expenditure, but also exacerbates fatigue and drowsiness, particularly during prolonged maritime sailing and in the case of adverse sea conditions.
+Data collected from surveys conducted on various vessels underscore the substantial impact of seasickness.
+Reports indicate that approximately 64\% of inexperienced passengers experience seasickness during a 2--to--3--day cruise \cite{gahlinger_cabin_2006,krueger_controlling_2011}.
 Remarkably, in the case of rough sea conditions, the incidence of seasickness can reach a staggering 100\% \cite{kozarsky_prevention_1998}.
-Furthermore, seasickness poses a grave threat to the operational performance of military personnel.
-In amphibious naval exercises, the prevalence of seasickness can reach 62.5\%, and for naval medical personnel engaged in distant sea missions, the rate of seasickness can reach as high as 72.35\% \cite{qi2021sea,visser2020patterns}.
+Furthermore, seasickness poses a serious threat to the operational performance of military personnel.
+In amphibious naval exercises, the prevalence of seasickness can reach 62.5\%, and for naval medical personnel engaged in distant sea missions, the rate of seasickness can reach 72.35\% \cite{qi2021sea,visser2020patterns}.
 Therefore, the development of effective methods to address seasickness is a critical task.